 Play behavior begins as early as puppies can toddle around—about three weeks of age.
 Puppies of both sexes may exhibit sexual behavior as early as four weeks of age, mounting each other during play games.

-Prey killing behavior like pouncing and object shaking is also seen, and the language of dominance and submission is learned.
+Prey killing behavior such as pouncing and object shaking is also seen.
 Puppies at these early ages practice being both the top dog and the bottom-of-the-heap, so they learn how to communicate with each other.
 Temperament extremes—a bully puppy or shrinking violet pooch—expressed in play by young puppies is not necessarily a good predictor of future status.
 Temperament tests are more accurate when conducted on older puppies.

 Social play is interactive.
 In other words, social play involves playing with another puppy, the owner, or even the cat.
 Examples of social play include wrestling, biting, play-fighting, and chase games.

-Puppies begin social play as early as three weeks of age, with play-biting and pawing, and barking.
+Puppies begin social play as early as three weeks of age, with play-biting, pawing, and barking.
 The intensity escalates and becomes more complex as the dog matures.
 The first play-eliciting gesture seen in puppies is the raised paw.
 The play bow—butt end up, front down— is the classic invitation for a canine romp and is used by older pups and adults, along with barking, leaping forward to nose-poke and then withdrawing, face pawing or licking.
+This type of play is particularly important in dogs social and behavioral development until they are 10 to 12 weeks old.

 Locomotory play simply means the puppy is in motion.
 That can involve solo play or include interaction with others.
 Locomotory play in adult dogs usually involves a pair or group of dogs.
 But puppies may indulge in games of "ghost-tag" running, jumping, and rolling about when they’re by themselves.